 Improving mapper flexibility

-During testing however, this approach started to break down.
+During testing, however, this approach started to break down.
 Users didn’t know what transformations they needed ahead of time, so they would begin mapping, realize something didn’t work, jump back to clean their data, and then return to mapping again.

-This back-and-forth created confusion, increased completion time, and ultimately introduced the kind of friction we were trying to eliminate in the first place.
+This back-and-forth created confusion, increased completion time, and introduced the kind of friction we were trying to eliminate in the first place.

-To address this, I shifted the approach and integrated data transformation directly into the mapping flow, reframing it as “Create custom field.”Instead of forcing users to plan transformations upfront, this allowed them to make adjustments in context.
+To address this, I shifted the approach and integrated data transformation directly into the mapping flow, reframing it as “Create custom field.”
+Instead of forcing users to plan transformations upfront, this allowed them to make adjustments in context.
 This change:

 • reduced backtracking by keeping users in a single flow